galicae/python-novice/episodes/05-libraries.md

 cos(pi) is -1.0
 ```

-## Create an alias for a library module when importing it to shorten programs.
+## Create an alias for a library module when importing it to shorten programs

 - Use `import ... as ...` to give a library a short *alias* while importing it.
 - Then refer to items in the library using that shortened name.